City Unscripted

 The real street food scene happens after work hours.
 Japanese cuisine in Osaka means more than takoyaki and okonomiyaki, though both are excellent when done right.

 Dotonbori changes character completely after sunset.
 Daytime shopping and tourist photos give way to something more significant.
-The neon lights aren't just decoration—they're navigation tools for the nightlife ecosystem that emerges.
+The neon lights aren't just decoration but navigation tools for the emerging nightlife ecosystem.

 The Glico Man sign gets attention, but I prefer smaller neon displays that change with seasons.
 Each restaurant creates its own light signature.
 The lively atmosphere builds as evening progresses.

-While you're in the area, wander off the main path and through narrow streets towards Hozen-ji Yokocho, an alleyway that still retains traditional charm and is much quieter than Dotonbori's main drag.
+While in the area, wander off the main path and through narrow streets towards Hozen-ji Yokocho, an alleyway still retaining traditional charm and much quieter than Dotonbori's main drag.

-Be sure to pause at the lantern-lit Hozen-ji temple, for which this alley gets its name.
+Be sure to pause at the lantern-lit Hozen-ji temple, for which this alley is named.

 Secrets Hidden in Plain Sight: The Osaka Locals Don't Advertise